 The implementation function requires the teacher candidates to carry out the plans that have been made.
-During the actual teaching phase numerous decisions need to be made, often quickly, as the teacher candidates respond to students’ reactions, comments, and instructional needs.
-Teacher candidates learn to value the development of their students’ critical thinking, problem solving, and performance skills.
-At times, these skills require a variety of instructional strategies, questioning skill, and teacher flexibility to come to the surface.
+During the actual teaching phase, numerous decisions need to be made, often quickly, as the teacher candidates respond to students’ reactions, comments, and instructional needs.
+Teacher candidates learn to value the development of their students’ critical thinking, problem-solving, and performance skills.
+At times, these skills require a variety of instructional strategies, questioning skills, and teacher flexibility to come to the surface.
 As a result, modification of prepared plans becomes the rule rather than the exception.

 During the evaluation phase of decision making the teacher needs to determine the degree to which the instructional objectives were attained.
 Teachers must apply ongoing formal and informal assessment strategies to identify what and to whom re-teaching is required, and to what level of understanding the students have learned the skill or content from the experience.
 Evaluation information must be recorded to identify student strengths and monitor progressive student growth.

 Planning, implementation, and evaluation are done by using feedback in a reflective manner.
 During the entire process, it is essential the decision-maker realizes that professional growth and development is continuous.

 VCSU School of Education Learning Objectives and Standards